opener-project/language-identifier/README.md

 ### Dependencies for normal use:

-* Python 2.6 - PIP, possibly VirtualEnv
-* Jruby
+* JRuby 1.7 or newer
-* Java 1.7 or newer (There are problems with encoding in older versions).
+* Java 1.7 or newer (there are problems with encodings in older versions).

 ### Dependencies if you want to modify the component: